MarcosMasip/e-wallet-self-contained/README.md

 * Frontend: http://localhost:3000
 * Backend Health: http://localhost:8080/actuator/health
 * (If enabled) OpenAPI UI: http://localhost:8080/swagger-ui.html

+If Docker is not installed or the daemon is stopped, the script automatically switches to a native fallback mode:
+* Backend runs with Spring profile `h2` (in-memory database)
+* Data is transient (reset each run)
+* Same API base URL and frontend behavior
+* Requires Java 17 (JDK) and Yarn (or npm) installed locally

 Subsequent runs are much faster and can be offline (Docker layer & volume cache).